Home > Steve > Go > Problem of the month

 Black 7 is strong.

-In this particular sequence, White cannot atari the Black stones, whilst Black can capture the 3 White stones on the edge and connect out.
-This kills White.
+Black can capture the 3 White stones on the edge and connect out.
+This

 Assorted variations on White 8 et al exist, all leave White dead.